Magisk-Modules-Alt-Repo/ToyBox-Ext/README.md

 ```

 **Note 1**: Some applets are common to **BusyBox** and **ToyBox**, e.g. `ascii`.

 Hence, if you have also the `busybox` installed, `toybox-ext` will symlink less number of (additional) applets.

-Hence, if you have also the `busybox` installed, `toybox-ext` will symlink less number of (additional) applets.

-**Note 2**: Since ToyBox-Ext **v1.0.2**, the module looks if there are not-symlinked applets still available from the preinstalled toybox binary.
+**Note 2**: Since ToyBox-Ext **v1.0.2**, the module looks if there are not-symlinked applets available from the preinstalled toybox binary.

 To check did it find and install them, repeat the above `which` and `ls -l` tests but looking for `toybox-stock` binary instead.